cyplo/apprenticeship/README.md

 Who's who

+* show the apprentice how to locate subject-matter experts using in-house tools
 * introduce people when working on particular problems [X might know about this, let us ask her !]

 Office tech